 This is the most common suspension spring needed by far.
 Suspension A1 is for mantle clocks, A2 for wall and grandmother units.
 The suspension A3 is for larger floor clocks such as a grandfather clock.

 Suspension springs for some styles of Urgos floor clock movements.
-The square grandmother clock sized movement may take the smaller sized spring.
-Rectangle grandfather movements take the larger size.
-However this is not all they used, more often they used suspension A.
+The square grandmother clock size movement may take the smaller size spring.
+Whereas, the rectangle grandfather movements take the larger size.
+However, these are not the only styles for Urgos movements.

 The pendulum drive is a heavy-duty battery unit that can swing any mechanical clock pendulum.
 Uses only two C cell batteries and is very strong.
 It test ran fine with the largest metal pendulum produced in the modern world with added weight, swung no problem.